Contents

 - Drone service providers

-- Crane and heavy haulage industry
+- Crane and heavy-load industry

 - Agriculture and forestry

-- Architecture and crafts
+- Architecture and construction trades

 DJI Matrice 4E/T, Mavic 3E/T/M or similar

-Building surveying
+Building Measurement

 The facade should be clearly visible in the images.
 A good guideline is a gimbal tilt of 60–70° (90° = vertical).